 The inherent subjectivity related to the assessment of significance is one of the practical limitation the ROPE-based indices (although being, conceptually, an asset, allowing for contextual nuance in the interpretation), as they require an explicit definition of the non-significant range (the ROPE).
 Although default values were reported in the literature (for instance, half of a “negligible” effect size reference value; Kruschke, 2014), it is critical for the reproducibility and transparency that the researcher’s choice is explicitly stated (and, if possible, justified).
-Beyond being arbitrary, this range also has hard bounds (for instance, contrary to a value of 0.0499, a value of 0.0501 would be considered as non-negligible).
+Beyond being arbitrary, this range also has hard bounds (for instance, contrary to a value of 0.0499, a value of 0.0501 would be considered as non-negligible if the range ends at 0.05).
 This reinforces a categorical and clustered perspective of what is by essence a continuous space of possibilities.
-Importantly, as this range is fixed to the scale of the outcome response (in is expressed in the unit of the outcome), these indices are sensitive to changes in the scale of the predictors.
-In other words, as the ROPE represents a fixed portion of the response’s scale, it is dependent on the scale of the predictor.
-For instance, in the case of a simple linear regression, for which the median of the coefficient of x on y is of 0.02 and falls within the ROPE (being not significant), simply multiplying x values by 100 would result in a coefficient with a median of 0.02 * 100 = 20, which would fall outside of the rope (which range is fixed to y), that one inattentive or malicious researcher could misleadingly present as “significant” (note that indices of existence, such as the pd, would not be affected).
+Importantly, as this range is fixed to the scale of the response (it is expressed in the unit of the response), ROPE indices are sensitive to changes in the scale of the predictors.
+For instance, negligible results may change into non-negligible results when predictors are standardized.
 Finally, the ROPE definition is also dependent on the model type, and selecting a consistent or homogeneous range for all the families of models is not straightforward.
-This, in turn, can make comparisons between model types difficult, and an additional burden when interpreting ROPE-based indices.
+This can make comparisons between model types difficult, and an additional burden when interpreting ROPE-based indices.
 In summary, while a well-defined ROPE can be a powerful tool to give a different and new perspective, it also requires extra caution from the authors and the readers.

+Our study has some limitations.
+First, our simulations were based on simple linear and logistic regression models.
+Although these models are widely spread, the behavior of the presented indices for other model families or types, like count models or mixed effects models, still needs to be explored.
+Furthermore, we only tested continuous predictors.
+The indices might behave differently when varying the type of predictor (binary, ordinal) as well.
+Finally, we limited our simulations to small sample sizes, for reasons that data is particularly noisy in small samples, and experiments in psychology often include only a limited number of subjects.
+For very large sample, indices might perform more similar or even more divergent.
+Importantly, before being able to draw a definitive conclusion about the qualities of these indices, further studies need to investigate the robustness of these indices to sampling characteristics (e.g., sampling algorithm, number of iterations, chains, warm-up) and the impact of prior specification (Kass & Raftery, 1995; Kruschke, 2011; Vanpaemel, 2010), all of which are important parameters of Bayesian statistics.

+Conclusions

 As for the difference between ROPE (95%) and ROPE (full), we suggest reporting the latter (i.e., the percentage of the whole posterior distribution that falls within the ROPE instead of a given proportion of CI).
 This bypass the usage of another arbitrary range (95%) and appears to be more sensitive to delineate highly significant effects).
 Critically, rather than using the percentage in ROPE as a dichotomous, all-or-nothing decision criterion, such as suggested by the original equivalence test (Kruschke, 2014), we recommend using the percentage as a continuous index of significance (with explicitly specified cut-off points if categorization is needed, for instance 5% for significance and 95% for non-significance).